google/modem/README.md

 analysts to **quickly productionize & activate their models** with the necessary operational and security rigor.

+## Prerequisites

+1.  **Client Id correctly captured in GA**.
+If using Data Import - any model that is created using client id and the desire is to create remarketing audiences based off the output of the query you need to ensure that clientId is captured as a custom dimension in GA.
+The pipeline will point the clientId field to the custom dimension and not the clientId for data import.
+    You also cannot use User-Id.

 ## Instructions

 1.  **BigQueryML models** using Cloud Functions & Cloud Scheduler / Compute